ORDER ONLINE OR CALL US

 Now make sure you have some slack just like the wire on a regular picture frame.
 Cut the wire leaving enough room for a small knot and pull it into the foam board once again.
 When you hang your puzzle, the wire acts as a self-adjusting hanger, allowing you to balance the frame evenly.

-Lastly, grab a nail or any typical picture hanging hardware and finish hanging up your puzzle.
+Lastly, grab a nail or any typical picture-hanging hardware and finish hanging up your puzzle.
 Ah!
 The finished product!
 All of that hard work has paid off!

 FAQs and Tips